villette0/M13C-E-commerce_Back_End/README.md

 The JavaScript documents include:
 * models, classes, and functions
 * api routes for get, post, put, and delete
-* node modules such as dotenc, mysql2, express, and sequalize
+* node modules such as dotenv, mysql2, express, and sequalize
 * comments